Nandaka/PixivUtil2/readme.txt

                         4 - Download from list
                             (optional: followed by path to list)
                         5 - Download from user bookmark
-                        6 - Download from image bookmark
+                            (optional: followed by [y/n] for private bookmark) 6 - Download from image bookmark
+			    (required: followed by [y/n] for private bookmark
+                             optional: member_ids to process)
                         7 - Download from tags list
+                            (required: followed by path to the tags list and starting page)
-                        8 - Download new illust from bookmark e - Export online bookmark
+                        8 - Download new illust from bookmark (optional: followed by starting page number)
+                        e - Export online bookmark
                         d - Manage database
   -x, --exitwhendone    Exit programm when done.